Alexander Kingston-Splatt

 - Alex acted for the Claimant in an arbitration concerning the allegedly defective manufacture of mining equipment.

-Alex was instructed as junior counsel by the administrators in the widely reported Arena litigation, a series of cases concerning the largest hire-purchase fraud ever perpetrated in the UK, with losses exceeding £280m.
+He was instructed as junior counsel by the administrators (later, liquidators) in the widely reported Arena Television litigation, a series of cases concerning what is believed to be the largest hire-purchase fraud ever perpetrated in the UK, with losses exceeding £280m.

 Recent and notable work includes:

 - X v Y [2024] (High Court, Business and Property Courts) (Mr Justice Rajah).
-Alex successfully obtained a doorstep delivery up order, together with related prohibtory and non-disclosure orders, on an application without notice against former senior employees for having taken the applicant’s confidential information, potentially in conspiracy with their new employer.
-Led by Stuart Benzie.
+Alex (led by Stuart Benzie) successfully obtained doorstep delivery up and imaging orders, together with related prohibtory and non-disclosure orders, on an application without notice against former senior employees for having misappropriated the applicant’s confidential information, potentially pursuant to a conspiracy with their new employer.
+The matter later settled on favourable terms.
 Instructed by Gateley plc.

 - X v Y [2024] (Circuit Commercial Court) (HHJ Pelling KC).
-Alex obtained Norwich Pharmacal relief and related non-disclosure and anonymity orders against a commercial distributer in support of the investigation of a suspected commercial fraud and breach of a supply agreement.
-Led by Simon Mills.
+Alex (led by Simon Mills) obtained a Norwich Pharmacal order and related non-disclosure and anonymity orders against a commercial distributer in support of the investigation of a suspected commercial fraud and breach of a supply agreement.
 Instructed by B P Collins LLP.

-- X v Y[2024] (High Court, Business and Property Courts) (ongoing).
-Alex is presently acting for the assignee of various causes of action from a liquidator in the pursuit of monetary orders of c. €49m against the company’s former directors for having negligently and in breach of duty permitted a fraud involving Bitcoin to be perpetrated on the company.
-Led by James Morgan KC.
+- X v Y [2024] (High Court, Business and Property Courts).
+Alex (led by James Morgan KC) acted for the assignee of various causes of action from a liquidator in the pursuit of monetary orders of c. €49m against the company’s former directors for having negligently and in breach of duty permitted a fraud involving Bitcoin to be perpetrated on the company.

-- Various (ongoing).
-Alex is acting for a number of commercial energy suppliers in claims brought in the High Court and County Court by commercial occupiers in various industries seeking to recoup alleged half-secret commissions paid to brokers, on the basis that the claimants allegedly did not know that commissions would be payable to those brokers.
+- X v Y (Various) (ongoing).
+Alex is acting (as sole counsel) for a number of commercial energy suppliers in defending claims brought in the High Court and County Court by commercial occupiers in various industries seeking to recoup alleged half-secret commissions paid to brokers.
 Instructed by Freeths LLP.

-- X v Y (ongoing).
-Alex is currently acting for a fiduciary accused of earning secret commissions in the context of their previous employment relationship.
+- X v Y [2024].
+Alex acted (as sole counsel) for a fiduciary accused of earning secret commissions in the context of their previous employment relationship.
+The case settled on favourable terms.
+Instructed by Bindmans LLP.

 - X v Y [2023].
-Alex acted for the claimant in a claim in unlawful means conspiracy and inducing breach of contract against the creditor of a company which had entered into an invoice discounting agreement, in circumstances where the creditor and the company had conspired to divert the payment of multiple invoices from the claimant to the (insolvent) company’s directors.
-Case settled.
+Alex acted (as sole counsel) for the claimant in a claim in unlawful means conspiracy and inducing breach of contract against the creditor of a company which had entered into an invoice discounting agreement, in circumstances where the creditor and the company had conspired to divert the payment of multiple invoices from the claimant to the (insolvent) company’s directors.
+The case settled on favourable terms.
 Instructed by Bermans.

 - Arena Television Ltd (in admin.) and Ors v Yeowart & Hopkinson [2022] EWHC 918 (Ch) (Mr Justice Green).
-Alex acted for the claimants sought £250m damages from their former directors arising out of alleged fraud involving HP agreements and financing of assets that did not exist and/or bore forged serial numbers.
+Alex acted (led by Simon Mills) for the claimants sought £250m damages from their former directors arising out of alleged fraud involving HP agreements and financing of assets that did not exist and/or bore forged serial numbers.
 The claimants obtained a worldwide freezing order limited to £250m and a proprietary injunction.
-The claimants obtained summary judgment on liability and interim order for £100m on account of damages pending remedies hearing.
-Led by Simon Mills.
+The claimants later obtained summary judgment on liability and interim order for £100m on account of damages pending remedies hearing.
 Instructed by Addleshaw Goddard LLP.

 - Arena Television Ltd (in admin.) and Ors v Yeowart & Hopkinson [2022] EWHC 952 (Ch) (ICC Judge Mullen).
-Bankruptcy orders were made on expedited petitions before the judgment debt was payable.
+Alex (led by Simon Mills) acted for the administrators in whose favour orders were made on expedited petitions before the judgment debt was payable.
 The judge held there was a compelling reason immediately to appoint trustees in bankruptcy without the Official Receiver first being appointed under the Insolvency Act 1986, even though the trustees in bankruptcy and the joint administrators of the petitioners were at the same firm (Kroll).
-Led by Simon Mills.
 Instructed by Addleshaw Goddard LLP.

 - X v Y [2021] (High Court, Business and Property Courts).
-Alex acted for the claimant against its former director (together with various related parties) in proceedings which allege extensive misappropriations and misapplications of significant company funds, and breaches of the former director’s duties to the company in his alleged mishandling of the substantial property development which C was incorporated to exploit.
+Alex acted (as sole counsel) for the claimant against its former director (together with various related parties) in proceedings which alleged extensive misappropriations and misapplications of significant company funds, and breaches of the former director’s duties to the company in his alleged mishandling of the substantial property development which the claimant was incorporated to exploit.
 Instructed by Hodge, Jones & Allen.

-- McKenzie v Williams [2021] (High Court, Business and Property Courts in Manchester).
-Alex acted as sole counsel for the defendant who had been accused of establishing a Ponzi scheme, breach of trust and fiduciary duty, and the misappropriation of significant funds held on trust within bank accounts across various jurisdictions.
+- X v Y [2021] (High Court, Business and Property Courts in Manchester).
+Alex acted (as sole counsel) for the defendant who had been accused of establishing a Ponzi scheme, breach of trust and fiduciary duty, and the misappropriation of significant funds held on trust within bank accounts across various jurisdictions.
 The claim was issued in 2007 and default judgment was entered into 2012 for c. £2.2m.
 Alex successfully set aside that judgment in September 2019.
-The case was listed for a 7-day trial in 2022 but settled prior to trial.
+The case later settled.
 Instructed by Francis Wilks & Jones.

 - X v Y [2021].
-Alex acted for the potential claimant in her claim against an individual trading as a ‘litigation friend’ who deceived her into parting with c.£500,000 on the false premise that he was pursuing litigation against members of C’s family.
+Alex acted (as sole counsel) for the potential claimant in her claim against an individual in business as a ‘litigation friend’ who deceived her into parting with c.£500,000 on the false premise that he was pursuing litigation against members of her family regarding the Will of a relative.
 The litigation was a fiction, in aid of which D had forged various documents and correspondence with the court and had acted in breach of the Legal Services Act 2007.
-Case settled pre-action.
+The case settled pre-action on favourable terms.
 Instructed by Francis Wilks & Jones.

-Alex has considerable experience of all types of insolvency claims and applications, including corporate and personal insolvency.
-His experience includes pursuing and defending misfeasance claims, various applications by Insolvency Practitioners and winding-up and bankruptcy petitions).
-He frequently appears before ICC Judges, often in the urgent Interim List.
+Alex has considerable experience of all types of contentious insolvency claims and applications.
+His experience includes pursuing and defending misfeasance claims, various applications by Insolvency Practitioners, and winding-up and bankruptcy petitions.

 Recent and notable work includes:

-- X v Y[2024] (High Court, Business and Property Courts) (ongoing).
-Alex is presently acting for the assignee of various causes of action from a liquidator in the pursuit of monetary orders of c. €49m against the company’s former directors for having negligently and in breach of duty permitted a fraud involving Bitcoin to be perpetrated on the company.
-Led by James Morgan KC.
+- X v Y [2024] (High Court, Business and Property Courts).
+Alex (led by James Morgan KC) acted for the assignee of various causes of action from a liquidator in the pursuit of monetary orders of c. €49m against the company’s former directors for having negligently and in breach of duty permitted a fraud involving Bitcoin to be perpetrated on the company.

 - Manolete Partners plc v Jones and Jones [2023] EWHC 236 (Ch) (ICC Judge Barber).
-Mr and Mrs Jones sought a stay of Manolete’s claim pending the determination of their application seeking to challenge the validity of the administrators of the company (from whom Manolete had taken an assignment of its causes of action).
+Alex acted (as sole counsel) for Mr and Mrs Jones who sought a stay of Manolete’s claim pending the determination of their application seeking to challenge the validity of the administrators of the company (from whom Manolete had taken an assignment of its causes of action).
 The application was refused because, among other reasons, even if the validity application had been successful, it was possible that the court may grant a retrospective administration order, and Manolete is a well-resourced concern able to meet any costs order.
 Instructed by Francis Wilks & Jones.

 - Arena Television Ltd (in admin.) and Ors v Yeowart & Hopkinson [2022] EWHC 952 (Ch) (ICC Judge Mullen).
-Bankruptcy orders were made on expedited petitions before the judgment debt was payable.
+Alex (led by Simon Mills) acted for the administrators in whose favour orders were made on expedited petitions before the judgment debt was payable.
 The judge held there was a compelling reason immediately to appoint trustees in bankruptcy without the Official Receiver first being appointed under the Insolvency Act 1986, even though the trustees in bankruptcy and the joint administrators of the petitioners were at the same firm (Kroll).
-Led by Simon Mills.
 Instructed by Addleshaw Goddard LLP.

 - EMC Technical Services and Ors v Grenville [2022] (High Court of Justice, Business and Property Courts in Manchester).
-Alex acted for a defendant director of a company in liquidation in proceedings brought against him alleging that certain payments were preferences.
+Alex acted (as sole counsel) for a defendant director of a company in liquidation in proceedings brought against him alleging that certain payments were preferences.
 Instructed by Francis Wilks & Jones.

-Alex is frequently instructed in disputes arising out of the running of businesses, including those between shareholders of companies and individuals working in partnership, including in unfair prejudice petitions and derivative actions brought by shareholders in the name of their company.
+Alex is frequently instructed in disputes arising out of the running of businesses, including those between companies and their directors or former directors, between shareholders of companies, and between individuals working in partnership, covering the full spectrum of actions against directors and former directors, unfair prejudice petitions to derivative actions brought by shareholders in the name of their company.

-Alex has considerable experience of advising on articles of association and other constitutional documents, and related matters of company procedure and ‘pure’ company law.
-This includes advising in relation to issues concerning shareholdings, the appointment and removal of directors and the interpretation and enforcement of articles of association.
+He also has considerable experience of advising on articles of association and other constitutional documents, and related matters of company procedure and ‘pure’ company law.

 His recent and notable work includes:

 - X v Y [2024] (ongoing).
-Alex is presently advising a member of a company which runs an estate agency in respect of a potential unfair prejudice petition.
+Alex is presently acting (as sole counsel) for a member of a company which runs an estate agency in respect of a potential unfair prejudice petition.

-- Re a Company [2024](ongoing).
-Alex is presently acting for a company in seeking to rectify an alleged buyback of its own shares which was void by reason of having called for the deferred payment of consideration and for such consideration having been paid at a time when the company had no distributable profits.
+- Re a Company [2024].
+Alex acted (as sole counsel) for a company in seeking to rectify a purported buyback of its own shares which was void by reason of having called for the deferred payment of consideration and for such consideration having been paid at a time when the company had no distributable profits.

 - X v Y [2023] (County Court at Central London, Business and Property List) (HHJ Raeside KC).
-Alex acted for the respondent to an application for permission to continue a derivative action.
+Alex acted (as sole counsel) for the respondent to an application for permission to continue a derivative action.
 Permission to continue was refused and so the case dismissed.
 Instructed by Samuel Phillips.

 - X v Y [2022].
 Alex acted for a director of a company which operates a highly successful restaurant in a threatened unfair prejudice action, and in a related potential claim to recover substantial sums which were paid to a co-director and a company connected with that co-director allegedly in breach of fiduciary duty, for services provided by that connected company at grossly inflated values.
 Instructed by Egality Law.

-- Ghanem v Shalaby [2021] (High Court of Justice, Business and Property Courts).
-Alex acted for the defendant in proceedings arising out of the dissolution of a partnership.
-The case settled.
+- X v Y [2021] (High Court of Justice, Business and Property Courts).
+Alex acted (as sole counsel) for the defendant in proceedings arising out of the dissolution of a partnership.
+The case settled on favourable terms.
 Instructed by Hodge, Jones & Allen.

-- Nicholls v Michael and Ors [2021] (County Court at Bristol, Business and Property List).
-Alex acted for the defendants to an action brought by a former partner for post- dissolution profits made by the remaining partners under s.42 of the Partnership Act 1890.
+- X v Y [2021] (County Court at Bristol, Business and Property List).
+Alex acted for the defendants to an action brought by a former partner for post-dissolution profits made by the remaining partners under s.42 of the Partnership Act 1890.
 The case settled at mediation.
 Instructed by Nalders LLP.

 Alex acts in negligence claims against various professionals.
 As a former solicitor, he is most frequently instructed to act in claims involving allegations of negligence against solicitors, but he also acts in claims against other professionals.